 Other tales follow, ranging from cheese addictions; how retuning guitars affects the mental states of pet rodents; testing body parts to ensure they don’t fall off (something inspired by his own moment of shoulder manipulation); albums only released in Norway; the story of where his new shirt was purchased and several exchanges with his sound man, ranging from the obvious “Can you make this old six string sound like a well played twelve string?”, to the more fun “Could you make me sound more like Ron and Keef for this one?”, right through to the gloriously absurd “This time I want a Fleetwood Mac rhythm section!”, by which time, it’s obvious for one man armed with a semi-acoustic guitar, the sound man can produce no such thing.
 Equally quirky is his explanation that sometimes it isn’t a string that’s out of tune…it’s actually the other five!

 ‘Fifty Two Stations’ and ‘The Speed of Things’ pay homage to Robyn’s eclectic past in style, but they are no match for the set’s major highlight when ‘My Wife, My Dead Wife’ allows a great insight into his quirkiest song writing.
 Countless performers have written about love and loss, but few have done so in such an image laden way, presenting the loss as a spirit that only the protagonist can see.
 It’s a song that brings a whole new slant to the idea of viewing people who’ve left us through a rose tinted prism.
-Pockets of the audience laugh nervously – Robyn’s unique style causes unease among the unfamiliar – but it’s certainly one of the evening’s moments that’ll stay longest in their memory.
+Pockets of the audience laugh nervously – Robyn’s unique style seems to cause unease among the unfamiliar – but it’s certainly one of the evening’s moments that’ll stay longest in their memory.

 Nearing the end of the main set, ‘I’m Only You’ uses delay and effects to weave a circular psychedelic loop – something that from the front of the venue works very well, but from the back could well sound like a mess.
 Given the minimalism of the performance as a whole, it really shows that Hitchcock has the years of experience to understand set pacing and structure, before bowing out with a short and sharp performance of ‘Mad Shelley’s Letterbox’ where his six strings are manipulated into something more full bodied.
-An encore introduces Australian country singer Emma Swift (a face more than familiar to Hitchcock’s fans) for a duet on The Everly Brothers’ ‘Let It Be Me’, a number full of rich harmonies before the almost psychedelic Americana feel of ‘Ole!
-Tarantuala’ proves a fine way to end a performance that’s gone all too quickly.
+An encore introduces Australian country singer Emma Swift (a face more than familiar to Hitchcock’s fans) for a duet on The Everly Brothers’ ‘Let It Be Me’, a number full of rich harmonies, before the almost psychedelic Americana feel of ‘Ole!
+Tarantuala’ ends a fine performance that’s gone all too quickly.

-The small venue has helped turn tonight’s performance into something very special, certainly, but the material has to be able to stand in the first place, and tonight it’s clear that Hitchcock’s work has some strong legs.
-In the solo performance set up, it’s been almost impossible to distinguish between thirty year old numbers that have gained a cult reputation and the rambling numbers that are relatively new, a fact that suggests that while Hitchcock may now be in late middle age, his manner and material retains a great relevance to the present.
+The small venue has helped turn tonight’s performance into something very special, certainly, but the material has to be able to stand in the first place, and tonight, it’s clear that Hitchcock’s work has some strong legs.
+In the solo performance set up, it’s been almost impossible to distinguish between thirty year old numbers that have gained a cult reputation and the rambling numbers that are relatively new; a fact that suggests that while Hitchcock may now be in late middle age, his manner and material retains a great relevance to the present.

 So…we arrived with no expectations.
 We’re leaving convinced that Robyn Hitchcock is certainly one of the UK’s most underrated performers and songwriters.
 A job well done…